ardesian-datapacks/slime-chunk-finder/README.md

 ## Setup

 Before you begin, you must enter your seed into the file located at `data/slime_chunk_finder/functions/config/seed.mcfunction`.
 Because this datapack employs scoreboards in order to run, you must first convert your seed into two 32 bit integers.
 (A web program to do so can be found within `data/slime_chunk_finder/functions/config`.
-Click on the HTML file to run it in your browser.)
+Click on the HTML file to run it in your browser.
+Please use Google Chrome as some other browsers do not support some functions used.)

 ## Obtaining the Slime Chunk Finder Item

-A Slime Chunk Finder item can be traded from an occasional Wandering Trader (about 1 in 3 of them will have it) It also exists as a 1% drop from witches.
+A Slime Chunk Finder item can be traded from an occasional Wandering Trader (about 1 in 3 of them will have it)

+It also exists as a 1% drop from witches.

 ## Using the Slime Chunk Finder